3 Reasons You Are Ashamed to Say, “I Want to Sell My Business”

-She was expecting me to respond with, “you should be ashamed of yourself.”
+She was expecting me to respond with something like, “you should be ashamed of yourself.”
 Instead I said, “that’s great.”

-While I saw a vibrant, energetic, small business owner finally admitting the need to change course, she saw the statement as shouting her failure.
+While I saw a vibrant, energetic, small business owner finally admitting the need to change course, she saw the statement as a shout of failure.
 Anne’s business story is fabulous.
 She hasn’t accomplished every goal she had for the business, but the barriers she’s overcome to start and grow her business are impressive.
-Yet she, like so many of us, struggles with shame, guilt and avoidance as she considers letting go and moving on.
+Yet, like many owners, she fought shame and guilt as she considered letting go and moving on.

 Why do we struggle?
 Why is it so hard for small business owners to explore the option of selling their business?